wdk-docs/npm-docs/docs/_sources/cli/ls.rst.txt

 CONFIGURATION
 -------------------

-json
-Default: false
-Type: Boolean
+.. option:: ls --json <Boolean>

    Show information in JSON format.

-long
-Default: false
+   :Default: false
-Type: Boolean
+   :Type: Boolean

+.. option:: ls --long <Boolean>

    Show extended information.

-parseable
-Default: false
+   :Default: false
-Type: Boolean
+   :Type: Boolean

+.. option:: ls --parseable <Boolean>

    Show parseable output instead of tree view.

-global
-Default: false
+   :Default: false
-Type: Boolean
+   :Type: Boolean

+.. option:: ls --global <Boolean>

    List packages in the global install prefix instead of in the current project.

-depth
-Type: Int
+   :Default: false
+   :Type: Boolean

+.. option:: ls --depth <int>

    Max display depth of the dependency tree.

-prod / production
-Type: Boolean
-Default: false
+   :Type: Int

+.. option:: ls --prod/production <Boolean>

    Display only the dependency tree for packages in dependencies.

-dev / development
-Type: Boolean
+   :Type: Boolean
-Default: false
+   :Default: false

+.. option:: ls --dev/development <Boolean>

    Display only the dependency tree for packages in devDependencies.

-only
-Type: String
+   :Type: Boolean
+   :Default: false

+.. option:: ls --only <String>

    When “dev” or “development”, is an alias to dev.

    When “prod” or “production”, is an alias to production.

-link
-Type: Boolean
-Default: false
+   :Type: String

+.. option:: ls --link <Boolean>

    Display only dependencies which are linked

+   :Type: Boolean
+   :Default: false

 SEE ALSO
 -------------------